grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 | Tokyo Disney    | 35.6329   | 139.8804  | 70    |
 | Shanghai Disney | 31.1414   | 121.6682  | 1     |

-If your latitude and longitude fields are named differently, you can select them as indicated in the [Location mode](#location-mode) section.
+If your latitude and longitude fields are named differently, you can specify them, as indicated in the [Location mode](#location-mode) section.

-### Example - geohash
+### Example - Geohash

-If your location data comes in the geohash format, the visualization requires at least one field (column) containing location data in this format.
+If your location data is in geohash format, the visualization requires at least one field (or column) containing location data.

-If the field is named geohash, the visualization automatically detects the location and displays the elements.
-The order of the field doesnt matter and the data set can have multiple other numeric, text, and time fields.
+If the field is named `geohash`, the visualization automatically detects the location and displays the elements.
+The order of the fields doesn't matter and the data set can have multiple other numeric, text, and time fields.

 | Name      | geohash      | trips |
 | --------- | ------------ | ----- |